MatthiasBenaets/AIS/README.md

 ---
 ### Current status

 - Suckless-installer.sh should work as intended for Debian, Arch and Void.
-It will probably also work any other distribution using the same package manager.
+It will probably also work any other distribution using the same package manager. ***WORK IN PROGRESS***
 - Gentoo scripts should work.
 Last time I tried, dwm swallow patch broke the window manager.
 Will probably need some tinkering to get working.
 Partially abandoned since some essential patches won't work correctly.
 Might fix later.
-Correct order: part1 - part2 - dwm
+Correct order: part1 - part2 - dwm ***WILL GET PARTIALLY IMPLEMENTEN IN SUCKLESS-INSTALLER***
 - Archive: old script that are out of date or are full implemented in "suckless-installer.sh"

 ### General use